adobkin/libcapn/README.md

 	} else {
 		printf("Could not sent push: %s (errno: %d)\n", apn_error_string(errno), errno);
 	}
 }
 ```

-> <p style="color: red"> The APNs drops the connection if it receives an invalid token.
+>The APNs drops the connection if it receives an invalid token.
 The APNs drops the connection if it receives an invalid token.
 The function passes out an index of array for invalid token via pointer `invalid_token_index`.
 You'll need to reconnect and send notification to token(s)
-following it, again.</p>
+following it, again.

 You can use `apn_send2()` instead of `apn_send()`, this function automatically establishes new connection to APNs when connection is dropped.
 The function establishes new connection to APNs only when invalid token has been sent, otherwise new connection will not be established.